sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 n_distinct(sleep_day$Id)
 n_distinct(weight_info$Id)
 ```
-Then, to look further into why this irregularity is occuring, lets look at the manual entries on the weight dataset.
-Many users submitted their information multiple times which therefore leads to more discrepencies and is a limitation to gaining credible analysis.
+Then, to look further into why this irregularity is occuring, let's look at the manual entries on the weight dataset.
+Many users submitted their information multiple times which therefore leads to more discrepancies and is a limitation to gaining credible analysis.
 ```
 weight_info %>%
 +     filter(IsManualReport == TRUE) %>%